hanabi/hanabi.github.io/misc/convention-styles.md

 If you find my historical retelling to not be very compelling, I encourage you to seek out and play a few games with Ben Smalls.
 Ben is notorious for berating players in post-game reviews for giving "wrong" clues that do not map on to his personal, convoluted chain of logic.
 It's the best wake up call in existence that "logic" is simply a synonym for "a thing that I personally find intuitive".

 The actual end-game here is that it is impossible to delineate what a "logical" convention is.
 All you can say is that some conventions are more intuitive.
 But even "more intuitive" is fraught with danger, because different groups play with different base assumptions!
-For example, you could imagine the _Finesse_ convention springing out of a group that struggles to get slot 1 played.
-But in a group that already has other ways to get slot 1, it would be natural and intuitive for them to develop a convention that gets slot 2!

 So when someone says that they like playing with conventions that are "logical" or that it is the best way to play Hanabi, I always encourage them to be a little bit more precise.
 The word "logic" is dripping with so much historical arrogance that it is anathema to a holistic discussion of the game.